tempestdx/examples/README.md

 # Tempest Private App Examples

+The official [Tempest][tempest] Private App examples repository.

 ## OpenTofu

 The OpenTofu example shows how to execute a simple OpenTofu configuration, and interact with the resources in Tempest.

 ### Usage

 1. Navigate to the directory where the OpenTofu module is found.
 In the example code this would be `apps/opentofu/v1/module`.
 2. Run `OPENTOFU_WORKDIR=$(pwd) tempest app <command> opentofu:v1`

 ### Example